23 Sep The short work week: not an option, but a choice at Creative Words

 This new landscape, which we decided to begin with a six-month test, fully encapsulates our core values: understanding and helping each other, a constant desire to learn, and courage in taking on new challenges.

-Change has never frightened us; on the contrary, it has always been a very important push for us to be able to evolve and to further improve ourselves.
-We not only mean an increase in innovation and expertise by this, but clearly also a work environment in which collaboration and balance are further strengthened.
+Change has never frightened us.
+On the contrary, it has always been a very important push for us to be able to evolve and to further improve ourselves.
+We not only mean an increase in innovation and expertise by this.
+But clearly also a work environment in which collaboration and balance are further strengthened.

 For a company like ours which has made creativity one of its cornerstones, the incentive to indulge and nurture one’s passions is a fundamental aspect to be protected as much as possible.